 If, by some twist of fate, only the first eleven chapters of the Book of Revelation had been preserved, the doctrines and dogmas of Christianity would still regard this text as a work of profound religious and spiritual significance.
-Yet it is in the full span of its twenty-two chapters that the true complexity and depth of John’s apocalyptic vision unfold—a vision that has compelled me, almost against my own will, to embark on the daunting task of translating it into music.
+Yet, it is in the full span of its twenty-two chapters that the true complexity and depth of John’s apocalyptic vision unfolds—a vision that has compelled me, almost against my own will, to embark on the daunting task of translating it into music.

 See below, The “Two” Revelations